-- our decisions regarding the development path under which we will develop our AXA Candidates (i.e., either continuing to develop our AXA Candidates as non-drug products, or initiating development as drug product candidates under an IND); - the initiation, progress, timing, costs and results of preclinical studies, Non-IND, IRB-Approved Clinical Studies and, depending on our development path decision, Clinical Trials for our AXA Candidates and any need to conduct additional such studies as may be required by a regulator, including additional studies that may be required by a regulator in order to allow the initiation of Clinical Trials under an IND or the non-U.S. equivalent for any of our AXA Candidates; - the clinical development plans we establish for these AXA Candidates; - further development of our AXA Development Platform and supporting infrastructure; - the number and characteristics of AXA Candidates that we develop or may in-license; - the terms of any collaboration agreements we may choose to initiate or conclude; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, any other regulatory authorities in the United States, and, when applicable, comparable foreign regulatory authorities, such as the EMA; - the effect of changes in regulations or policy relating to the development and commercialization of our AXA Candidates by the FDA, any other regulatory authorities in the United States and, when applicable, other comparable foreign regulatory authorities such as the EMA; - the costs of establishing, maintaining and overseeing a quality system compliant with current Good Manufacturing Practices, or cGMPs, and a supply chain for the development and manufacture of our AXA Candidates; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us, our AXA Candidates or our AXA Development Platform; - · the effect of competing technological and market developments; - the cost and timing of establishing, expanding and scaling manufacturing capabilities; and - the cost of establishing sales, marketing and distribution capabilities for any AXA Candidates for which we may receive regulatory approval or identify alternate regulatory pathways in regions where we choose to commercialize our products on our own.
+- our decisions regarding the development path under which we will develop our AXA Candidates (i.e., either continuing to develop our AXA Candidates as non-drug products, or initiating development as drug product candidates under an IND or non-U.S. equivalent); - the initiation, progress, timing, costs and results of preclinical studies, Non-IND, IRB-Approved Clinical Studies and, depending on our development path decision, Clinical Trials for our AXA Candidates and any need to conduct additional such studies as may be required by a regulatory authority, including additional studies that may be required by a regulatory authority in order to allow the initiation of Clinical Trials under an IND or the non-U.S. equivalent for any of our AXA Candidates; - any clinical development plans we establish for these AXA Candidates; - further development of our AXA Development Platform and supporting infrastructure; - the number and characteristics of AXA Candidates that we develop or may in-license; - the terms of any partnership or collaboration agreements we may choose to initiate or conclude; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, any other regulatory authorities in the United States, and, when applicable, comparable foreign regulatory authorities, such as the EMA; - the effect of changes in regulations or policy relating to the development and commercialization of our AXA Candidates by the FDA, any other regulatory authorities in the United States and, when applicable, other comparable foreign regulatory authorities such as the EMA; - the cost of establishing, maintaining and overseeing a quality system compliant with current Good Clinical Practices, or cGCP, (quality regulations, guidance and standards applicable to oversight of clinical studies); - the costs of establishing, maintaining and overseeing a quality system compliant with current Good Manufacturing Practices, or cGMPs, and other quality standards applicable to drug development and a supply chain for the development and manufacture of our AXA Candidates; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us, our AXA Candidates or our AXA Development Platform; - the effect of competing technological and market developments; - the cost and timing of establishing, expanding and scaling compliance programs related to the Company's activities and AXA Candidate development and commercialization and related legal activities, including defense of any potential litigation against the Company; - · the cost and timing of establishing, expanding and scaling manufacturing capabilities; and - the cost of establishing sales, marketing and distribution capabilities for any AXA Candidates for which we may receive regulatory approval or identify alternate regulatory pathways in regions where we choose to commercialize our products on our own.